smartystreets/goconvey/README.md

 You can track the progress of known issues on our public [Trello](https://trello.com/b/hM7xVauQ/goconvey) board.

-You can ask questions about how to use GoConvey on [StackOverflow](http://stackoverflow.com/questions/ask?tags=goconvey,go&title=GoConvey%3A%20) and use the tags `go` and `goconvey`.
+You can ask questions about how to use GoConvey on [StackOverflow](http://stackoverflow.com/questions/ask?tags=goconvey,go&title=GoConvey%3A%20).
+Use the tags `go` and `goconvey`.

 **Menu:**